 #2.
 Lloyds Banking Group:

-The Lloyds Banking Group is considered to be a major banking institution in United Kingdom.
-It was founded in 2009 by acquiring HBOS.
-In fact, it was formed by the merging of HBOS and another bank, Lloyds TSB.
-Lloyds Banking Group also has a set of four subsidiaries, namely, Lloyds Bank, Halifax, Bank of Scotland and HBOS.
+The Lloyds Banking Group is considered a major banking institution in the United Kingdom.
+It was founded in 2009 by acquiring HBOS and formed by merging HBOS and Lloyds TSB.
+Lloyds Banking Group has four subsidiaries: Lloyds Bank, Halifax, Bank of Scotland, and HBOS.
 It is considered the second largest bank in the United Kingdom and is headquartered in London.

 #3.
 Royal Bank of Scotland Group:

-The Royal Bank of Scotland or RBS Group is a retail banking company that provides various services to its customers ranging from corporate finance, business banking, insurance, and personal banking.
-It has its headquarters in Edinburgh, Scotland with offices in other parts of the world as well.
+The Royal Bank of Scotland, or RBS Group, provides various services to its customers, including corporate finance, business banking, insurance, and personal banking.
+It has its headquarters in Edinburgh, Scotland, with offices in other parts of the world.